eastcale/ASTR5160/README.md

 # ASTR5160
-# This repository contains code written for Astronomy Techniques II (ASTR 5160) at the University of Wyoming
+# This repository contains code written for Astronomical Techniques II (ASTR 5160) at the University of Wyoming